Why "100 Mbps" Only Downloads at 12.5 MB/s

 - Bit (b): The smallest unit of data.
 A single digit of 0 or 1

 - Byte (B): 8 bits = 1 byte.
-A unit that can represent a single character
+A unit that can represent a single alphanumeric character (many characters, such as Japanese or Chinese, take 3 bytes in UTF-8)

 Network speeds are traditionally expressed in bits per second (bps), while file sizes are expressed in bytes (B).
 This difference in convention creates an 8x discrepancy.